 The M.S.
 Caledonian Sky is an all-suites expedition-rated cruiser.
 In addition to 7-seas worthiness and advanced stabilization, an expedition ship is designed to put teams of explorers ashore in places like the Galapagos or the Antarctic.
 To get scientists and their delicate equipment ashore an expedition ship uses landers instead of tenders.
 The Caledonian Sky has six large landers to allow dry-foot landings at a boat ramp or protected cove.
 A normal cruise ship requires ports the same way airliners need airports.
 Caledonian Sky, however, provides helicopter-like flexibility.
 With this unique ship we have a newfound freedom to design rides that aren’t dictated by the location of airports, harbors or hotels.

 Unlike the research vessels used by biologists, the all-suites Caledonian Sky is a luxurious expedition ship that provides fine dining, relaxing amenities and restful sleep.
-Moreover, this capable ship solves the common failure of New Zealand bike tours, where a week or two of van-supported cycling won’t allow you to experience a quarter of New Zealand’s prime diversity.
+Moreover, the combination of this capable ship and the itinerary for Santana’s New Zealand Cycling Cruise solve the common failure of New Zealand bike tours, where a week or two of van-supported cycling won’t allow you to experience a quarter of New Zealand’s prime diversity.
 While Santana’s previous format with a chartered airliner was a substantial improvement, the Caledonian Sky allows an optimal cycling vacation by transporting cyclists up to 180 miles while they sleep.
 Imagine a cycling tour that explores 10 regions in 10 days—without a transfer or change of hotels.